Jnaneswari Express: Traction

 It is hauled by a Santragachi based WAP-7 Locomotive (End to End).
-Top speed permissible is 130km/h.
+Top speed permissible is 130 km/h.

-Coach Composition
+Coach composition

 Train schedule

 From Lokmanya Tilak Terminus to Shalimar - 12101.
 The train starts from Lokmanya Tilak Terminus every Monday, Tuesday, Friday & Saturday.

 Note : Train stops at Kasara & Igatpuri Railway Station only for Bankers Loco attachment & removal at the back of the Train.
 There is no Commercial halt at these Stations.

 Accident

 On 28 May 2010 Mumbai-bound Jnaneswari Super Deluxe Express derailed between Sardiha and Khemasuli stations of West Midnapore claiming 150 lives and 46 injured.